-The Museum of Indian Culture and All those attending must follow current CDC, state and local guidelines for outdoor events.
-This includes face coverings and social distancing.
+The Museum of Indian Culture and All those attending must follow current CDC, state and local guidelines regarding face coverings for outdoor events.

 Museum will provide limited seating in the entertainment area.
 You may bring your own lawn chair.... but please keep your canopy at home.

 Temporary fencing barriers will be placed in key areas, like the entertainment area, to separate from foot traffic.

 We thank you for your continued support and encourage you check back often and stay up-to-date with museum happenings on social media.

 To help ensure the continuation of our Roasting Ears of Corn Festival for years to come, please consider making a donations below.
 Thank you!